samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

       name: "Grid Charging"
       unique_id: grid_chargingz
       command_timeout: 5
-      # These send commands that the script now maps to Register 316
       command_on: 'echo "CHARGE_ON" | nc -w 5 192.168.0.105 9999'
       command_off: 'echo "CHARGE_OFF" | nc -w 5 192.168.0.105 9999'

-      # We check the NEW "charger_priority" value from the JSON
       command_state: 'echo "JSON" | nc -w 3 192.168.0.105 9999 | jq ".charger_priority"'

       # ON only if Priority is 2 (SNU/Solar+Utility)